uu-his/Methods/README.md

 Note that the classic elements of a historical paper are last in the list.
 The research question and the literature it is based on can be somewhat contrived, but they should be present and should not be nonsensical.

-The paper should be handed in no later than Friday, October 3rd, 17.00.
+The paper should be handed in no later than Friday, November 3rd, 17.00.